-PLEASE VOTE, DATE, SIGN ON REVERSE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.

-Please sign exactly as your name(s) appe joint tenants, both should sign.
-When si administrator, trustee or guardian, plea corporation, please sign in full corpora officer.
-If a partnership, please sign i person. .gning as an attorney, executor, ase give full title as such.
-If a ate name by President or other authorized HAS YOUR ADDRESS CHANGED?
+VOTED FOR PROPOSALS 1, 2 AND 3.
+PLEASE VOTE, DATE, ST RETURN PROMPTLY IN THE Please sign exactly as your name(s) appear joint tenants, both should sign.
+When sign administrator, trustee or guardian, please corporation, please sign in full corporate officer.
+If a partnership, please sign in person. ning as an attorney, executor, e give full title as such.
+If a e name by President or other authorized partnership name by an authorized HAS YOUR ADDRESS CHANGED?
 DO YOU HAVE ANY COMMENTS?